Secret Service sent White House patrol to check employee: report

 The report comes about two years after the Secret Service was embroiled in controversy over an investigation into agents hiring prostitutes in Colombia ahead of an Obama trip there in 2012.
 Sullivan retired from the Secret Service about 10 months later, in February 2013.

-(Reporting by David Lawder and Roberta Rampton; Editing by Jim Loney, Paul Simao, Peter Cooney and)
+(Reporting by David Lawder and Roberta Rampton; Editing by Jim Loney and Paul Simao)